 Insurance companies face limits on the rates they can charge, so they cannot make group insurance premiums too high for groups with greater levels of medical risk.

-Some of California’s group health insurance providers include Kaiser Permanente, Anthem Blue Cross, Aetna, Health Net, Blue Shield of California, and United Healthcare.
+Some of California and Colorado’s group health insurance providers include Kaiser Permanente, Anthem Blue Cross, Aetna, Health Net, Blue Shield of California, and United Healthcare.
 These providers offer a variety of health plans, including; HMO, PPO, EPO, and HSA/HRA compatible plans

 Below you can choose which kind of cookies you allow on this website.
 Click on the "Save cookie settings" button to apply your choice.

 FunctionalOur website uses functional cookies.
 These cookies are necessary to let our website work.

 This content is blocked.
 Accept cookies within the '%CC%' category to view this content.